genjinoguchi/devchuk.github.io/_portfolio/software/scioly.md

 As president of Stuyvesant Science Olympiad, I wanted to create a website for my club as a final parting gift as I graduated.
 It features a blog made with [Jekyll](http://jekyllrb.com/), a gallery created with [JQuery](http://jquery.com/) (programmed by [Genji](http://genjinoguchi.github.io/)), and a contact page as well as an about page.
 <br><br>
-Visit Stuyvesant Science Olympiad's official websitee [here](http://stuyscioly.github.io/).
+Visit Stuyvesant Science Olympiad's official website [here](http://stuyscioly.github.io/).

 View our source code [here](https://github.com/StuySciOly/StuySciOly.github.io).